Annual Contract Value: What is ACV in Sales?

 Yes, the two metrics come close to sounding the same, but they are pretty different.
 ACV measures the annual revenue from a single contract (customer account).

-When it comes to ACV, most businesses have their way of doing things.
+When it comes to ACV, most businesses have their own way of doing things.
 For instance, some companies may include:

 Other SaaS businesses may average the ACV, while others add it to form the total ACV of all contracts.
 So, it all comes down to the priorities of your company.
 You can choose to add the one-time fees and expansion revenue or not.